-New Orleans Museum of Art is a sight in itself - the beautiful building sits besides Big Lake in City Park and beckons any traveler looking for an art fix.
-But another gem is the FREE Sydney and Walda Besthoff Sculpture Garden that sits beside NOMA.
-Over 60 sculptures by renowned global artists live here and serve as constant inspiration to Bayou St. John residents, and the travelers who seek out the garden as well.
+The New Orleans Museum of Art (NOMA) is a sight in itself.
+The beautiful building sits beside Big Lake in City Park and beckons any traveler looking for an art fix.
+But another gem is the FREE Sydney and Walda Besthoff Sculpture Garden that sits behind NOMA.
+Over 60 sculptures by renowned global artists live here and serve as constant inspiration to Bayou St. John residents, and all who visit the park.

-One of the most special parts about traveling in New Orleans is the welcoming atmosphere.
+One of the best parts about traveling to New Orleans is the welcoming atmosphere.
 It’s a perfect combination of Southern hospitality and a “come as you are” policy at each doorstep that gets visitors booking their next trip before they’ve even returned home.
-And Pal’s is a place you go to experience just that.
-A favorite among locals and visitors alike, this dive bar is the perfect place to cheer on the Saints and try out some new brews.
+And Pal’s really embodies that energu.
+A favorite among locals and visitors alike, this dive bar is the perfect place to cheer on the Saints and try out some new brews or their signature Gingerita.

-While we love spending a relaxing day (or weekend, or more) in Bayou St. John, there are some events in the neighborhood that change the atmosphere of the neighborhood from serene to festive.
-These include New Orleans Jazz and Heritage Festival and Bayou Boogaloo, Praise Fest and Mardi Gras’ annual Endymion parade are a few of the big events that take place on our near the bayou.
+While we love spending a relaxing day (or weekend, or more) in Bayou St. John, there are some events that pivot the atmosphere of the neighborhood from serene to festive.
+Highlights include New Orleans Jazz and Heritage Festival, Bayou Boogaloo, and Mardi Gras’ annual Endymion parade just to name a few.